If you have questions about the Sportsnet+ product offering, please visit its FAQ page.

 What is Sportsnet ONE?

-Sportsnet ONE is a 24-hour national sports channel that features over 800 hours annually of compelling live-event programming, the majority in high definition.
-The channel’s line-up is highlighted by the Toronto Blue Jays, Indian Premier League, Major League Baseball, Toronto Raptors, National Basketball Association, Barclays Premier League, UEFA Champions League, Vancouver Canucks, Calgary Flames, Edmonton Oilers, NCAA Football, NCAA Basketball and Ultimate Fighting Championship.
+Sportsnet ONE is a 24-hour national sports channel that features over 800 hours annually of compelling live-event programming.
+The channel’s line-up is highlighted by the Toronto Raptors and other marquee NBA match-ups, the Toronto Blue Jays and other MLB games, Premier League, Vancouver Canucks, Calgary Flames and the Edmonton Oilers.
 Click here for more on Sportsnet ONE.

 Again, keep in mind this is not Sportsnet’s decision.
 In NHL blackout cases we must legally comply with the boundary rules set by the NHL.
 Purchasing all four Sportsnet channels from your provider does not provide you with additional out-of-market games outside your Sportsnet region.